-My teaching artistry is built on a foundation of ease and joy through the Michael Chekhov technique, and integrates Alba Emoting, Bouffon, Clown, Linklater voice, audience interaction, personal storytelling, and improvisational methods.
-My students learn to recognize and develop their Creative Individuality and are given the tools to truthfully and unabashedly share their hearts with audiences.
+His teaching artistry has brought him to Cleveland Play House, Playhouse Square, Disney Musicals in Schools, Planned Parenthood, the LGBT Community Center of Greater Cleveland, MetroHealth Arts-in-Medicine, and the Cleveland Museum of Art.
+He is available to lead private and workshop sessions in acting and/or personal storytelling.
+Caspio’s students learn to recognize and develop their Creative Individuality and are guided with ease to truthfully and unabashedly share their hearts with audiences.
 One student said, “[Ray] really opened up my eyes to what acting is all about, but also, more importantly, how to better interact with others in life.
 It really had a positive effect on me.”
-I study with MICHA, the International Michael Chekhov organization, and expect to receive a Certificate of Completion from their teacher training program in June 2018.

-My illustrations are whimsical, character-based, pop art portrayals of cultural personalities.
-My work has appeared on billboards, posters, postcards, print ads, clothing, and the web for clients such as The National Organization for Women, Cuyahoga Community College, Playbill, the independent comic book So Super Duper, various theatrical productions in Cleveland and Los Angeles, Theater Ninjas, and Ninjas’ collaboration with the Cleveland Museum of Art.
+His illustrations are whimsical, character-based, pop art portrayals of cultural personalities.
+His work has appeared on billboards, posters, postcards, print ads, clothing, and the web for clients such as The National Organization for Women, Cuyahoga Community College, Playbill, the independent comic book So Super Duper, various theatrical productions in Cleveland and Los Angeles, Theater Ninjas, and Ninjas’ collaboration with the Cleveland Museum of Art.

-I received my illustration degree from Cuyahoga Community College, where my teachers included fine artist Shirley Aley Campbell.
+He received his illustration degree from Cuyahoga Community College, where my teachers included fine artist Shirley Aley Campbell.